Covid 19 coronavirus: Waiheke Island ferry - 'animal behaviour' in queue sparks police complaints

 Waiheke Island residents fed up with a lack of social distancing on ferries and at the wharves have complained to the police and local politicians.

-Ferry company Fullers reduced sailings to an hourly service during level four restrictions and halved the number of passengers allowed on board, marking available seats.
+Ferry company Fullers reduced sailings to an hourly service during level 4 restrictions and halved the number of passengers allowed on board, marking available seats.

 READ MORE: